 What medical skin care products can the BCAM recommend?

 BCAM does not endorse any particular brand of medical skincare products.
-However in general, anti-aging skin care routine should be as follows:
+However, the following advice should be followed for a good anti-aging skincare routine:

-- During the day the products should be designed to protect the skin.
-This is because during the day our skins are exposed to damaging ultraviolet rays and the environment.
-Sun block of at least SPF 15 should be used during the day.
+- During the day, products should be used that are designed to protect the skin.
+This is because our skin is exposed to damaging ultraviolet rays and the environment.
+Sun block of at least SPF 30 and antioxidants should be used during the day

-- In the evening, the skincare products should be designed to stimulate the skin to repair.
-The gold standards for anti-aging ingredients are still the retinoids such as tretinoin.
+- In the evening, skin should be thoroughly cleansed and the skincare products should be designed to stimulate the skin to repair.
+The gold standard for anti-aging ingredients are retinoids such as tretinoin

-There are many other medical skincare products that can reduce skin pigmentation, treat acne and acne Rosacea and other skin diseases that your doctor can prescribe to you.
+There are many other medical skincare products that can be prescribed by a doctor to reduce skin pigmentation, treat acne and acne rosacea and other skin conditions.